brandtkeller/Presentations/compliance/CONTINUOUS_COMPLIANCE.md

 # Introduction
 - Compliance Vs Security
-- Authority to Operate
-- Continuous Authority to Operate
+- ATO <-> cATO
 - How do we get there?
+- Continuous Compliance
 - Lula
 - Demo